79+ Awesome Raspberry Pi Projects

 In this project, we will be building upon our Telegram tutorial by showing you how to utilize Telegram to control your Raspberry Pi.
 We will be doing this by utilizing the LUA interpreter that is built into the Telegram CLI which opens it up to quite a wide variety of...read more

 This Raspberry Pi SSL certificate project will walk you through the steps to installing and setting up the Let's Encrypt Certbot client on the Pi.
-This Certbot client allows the user to grab a SSL certificate from Let's Encrypt by either utilizing your own web server...read more
+This Certbot client allows the user to grab an SSL certificate from Let's Encrypt by either utilizing your web server or...read more

-Your test message from pimylifeup In this Raspberry Pi Telegram CLI tutorial, we will be showing you how to setup the popular messaging service Telegram on your Raspberry Pi.
-We will be doing this by making use of the Telegram CLI (Command Line Interface) written by a...read more
+In this Raspberry Pi Telegram CLI tutorial, we will be showing you how to set up the popular messaging service Telegram on your Raspberry Pi.
+We will be doing this by making use of the Telegram CLI (Command Line Interface) written by a user on GitHub.
+This project...read more

 If you’re looking for more beginner Raspberry Pi projects then be sure to check out the page on it.
 The projects are pretty easy to complete requiring minimal coding and terminal interaction.
 The intermediate and advanced tutorials, however, will need a fair bit of programming, Linux commands and also possibly the use of GPIO pins.